 Because its poor relief was administered under a special Act, St Leonard's parish fell outside the jurisdiction of the 1834 Poor Law Amendment Act.

 In 1847, a Parliamentary sub-committee criticized conditions in the workhouse.
 It was found to be overcrowded, with 1,000 inmates in accommodation designed for 800, and 150 chronically ill inmates housed in poorly ventilated wards close to the healthy inmates.
 Concerns were also expressed about the quality of the water supply.
 In 1849, the Trustees responded with a major modernization of the buildings, with a new accommodation blocks, a new kitchen and bakehouse, and the establishment of an infirmary and fever hospital in a separate wing on Hoxton Street.
 In November of the same year, the workhouse was the subject of a "Grand Comic interlude" at the Royal Standard Theatre in Shoreditch.

 In 1849, the Trustees responded with a major modernization of the buildings, with a new accommodation blocks, a new kitchen and bakehouse, and the establishment of an infirmary and fever hospital in a separate wing on Hoxton Street at the western end of the site.

-In February 1859, the central Poor Law Board set up a special Board of Guardians of the Poor to supervise the expansion of the workhouse infirmary into a general hospital and health centre for the area.
-In 1861, the Guardians commissioned a new workhouse and infirmary to accommodate 1200, together with a health centre at the Hoxton Street end of the site.
+A further Local Act in 1858 replaced the Trustees by a new body, the Board of Guardians of the Poor, elected in a similar manner to the Boards set up by the 1834 Act.
+In 1861, the Guardians agreed to comply with an order from the Poor Law Board to erect a new workhouse at Kingsland Road, accommodating 1,200 inmates.
 The new buildings were designed by a Mr Lee, and cost £47,750.
 Construction of the new workhouse began in 1863 and was completed in 1866.

 The main block of the new building contained the administrative offices, and accommodation for female inmates.